 Find the right solution to a legitimate problem

 If something needs fixing, and your team has been vocal about it, explore all possible solutions.
 Keep in mind that, depending on the problem, the solution might not be new technology, but updated processes.
-(See Management Is a Technology—Are You Due for an Upgrade?)
 If it’s clear that new tech will help, let the team know you’ll be investigating options.
 By getting key stakeholders involved from the get-go, you’ll gain valuable information that will help you narrow down the choices and pave the way towards a smoother implementation process.

 Get an “implementation team” together